Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 The `konnect-application-auth` plugin manages access control and API key authentication for app registration and replaces the need for the `acl` and `key-auth` plugins.
 It is used in every non-`default` control plane group.

 In the `default` control plane group, applications are linked to {{site.base_gateway}} consumers and use the `acl` plugin to control access between an application’s consumers and an API product version.
-For all other control planes applications are not linked to {{site.base_gateway}} consumers.
+For all other control planes, applications are not linked to {{site.base_gateway}} consumers.

 ### Known limitations